rsksmart/web3-events/README.md

 ### Logger support

 This library has extensive logging support.
-By default these log are agregated by [`debug`](https://www.npmjs.com/package/debug) package which has basic logging capability mainly for development stage.
+By default these log are aggregated by [`debug`](https://www.npmjs.com/package/debug) package which has basic logging capability mainly for development stage.
 If you want to view the logs set environmental variable `DEBUG='web3events*'.

 You can pass your own logger for better logging support it just have to adhere to the `Logger` interface having functions:
 `debug()`, `verbose()`, `info()`, `warn()` and `error()`.
 The signature of these functions is: `(message: string | object, ...meta: any[]) => void`.

-Optionally it can have function `extend(name: string) => Logger` that creates a new Logger with extended name.
+Optionally it can have function `extend(name: string) => Logger` that creates a new Logger with an extended name.
 E.g. if you have for example logger `web3events` calling on it `extend('blockTracker')` would returned logger with name `web3events:blockTracker`.

 ## API